Rahul786kv/hello-world/README.md

 # hello-world
 Hi there!
-How are you? and if you are reading then I just to ask one thing Did you smile today?
+How are you? and if you are still reading this then I just want to ask one thing...

+Did you smile today?
 If not then Do it NOW :-)